nyvyn/nyvyn.github.io/_posts/2025-04-07-long-term-memory-for-ai.markdown

 ---

-## Takeaway
+## Final thoughts

 Prompt replay and RAG *extend* context; MemoryLLM and M+ *embed* it.
 Internal memory delivers stronger reasoning, higher signal‑to‑noise, and built‑in privacy—benefits that matter more than shaving a few milliseconds off latency.